menu icon

 Description

-These sweet, savory, flavor-packed Moroccan-spiced roasted carrots might just become your new favorite easy side dish.
-Roasted until caramelized and tossed with warm Moroccan spices like cinnamon and cumin, they’re served drizzled with a simple, delicious tahini sauce.
-Perfect alongside your favorite protein or added to grain bowls!
+These sweet, savory Moroccan-spiced roasted carrots might just become your new favorite easy side dish.
+Roasted until caramelized with warm spices like cinnamon and cumin, then drizzled with a simple tahini sauce, they're flavorful, nourishing, and perfect alongside any protein or grain bowl.

 Ingredients